 Palestine reported on the implementation of its NAP, as well as WPS commitments, in its national reporting for Beijing+25 and in preparation for CSW64.
 Specifically, Palestine provided the following updates, among others:

-- Commitments related to women, peace, and security has been integrated in frameworks of policies, planning and monitoring at national level and inter-ministerial levels. (p.
+- Commitments related to women, peace, and security have been integrated in frameworks of policies, planning and monitoring at national level and inter-ministerial levels. (p.
 57)

-Palestine has been under long-lasting Israeli occupation, including several waves of military and political aggression, beginning with the 1948 war to the 1967 occupation of the West Bank and Gaza and the latest aggression against the Gaza Strip in 2014 as well as the settlement building and the ongoing instability across the Occupied Palestinian Territories.
+Palestine has been under long-lasting Israeli occupation, including several waves of military and political aggression, beginning with the 1948 war to the 1967 occupation of the West Bank and Gaza as well as the settlement building and the ongoing instability across the Occupied Palestinian Territories.
+Over 5.1 million Palestinians live under Israeli occupation, with increasing threats of mass evictions in areas such as Sheikh Jarrah.
 The occupation has had a disproportionate impact on women as well as spillover effects, with Palestinian refugees living in neighboring countries, including Lebanon and Jordan.